Caroline Darian, auteure de "J'ai cessé de t'appeler papa", engagée avec le #mendorspas contre la soumission chimique et les violences invisibles.

 Symptoms and Early Detection

 The campaign emphasizes the importance of recognizing the symptoms of chemical submission.
 Relatives may witness strange behaviors and unexplained symptoms in victims.
-By raising public awareness of these warning signs, Caroline Darian hopes to encourage relatives to support victims in undergoing toxicological analyses.
+By raising public awareness of these warning signs, Caroline Darian hopes to encourage loved ones to support victims in undergoing toxicological analyses.
 Early detection can help save lives and ensure proper care.

 Raising Awareness Among Medical Professionals